shimaore/blue-rings/README.md

 ```

 The `options` parameter is required; available parameters are:
-- `options.subscribe_to` (required), an Array containing one or more `tcp://ip:port/` strings suitable to connect to remote Axon/Blue-Rings servers (default remote port is 4000, see below);
 - `options.host` (required), a string uniquely identifying this host (but normally shorter than the hostname, to reduce memory and bandwidth usage);
+- `options.subscribe_to`, an Array containing one or more `tcp://ip:port/` strings suitable to connect to remote Axon/Blue-Rings servers (default remote port is 4000, see below);
 - `options.pub`, a port number or `tcp://0.0.0.0:port/` string suitable to bind the local Axon publisher (the default will bind on port 4000 on all interfaces);
-- `values`, an object describing how numerical values are interpreted and transmitted.
+- `Value`, an object describing how numerical values are interpreted and transmitted.

-The `values` option defaults to providing EcmaScript integers as numerical values, transmitted as base-36 strings to minimize bandwidth.
+The `Value` option defaults to providing EcmaScript integers as numerical values.
+Since Node.js 10.7.0 BigInt is also supported natively, and can be activated by using `options.Value = BlueRings.bigint` (the default is the equivalent of `options.Value = BlueRings.integer`).

 Here is an example for a service storing Big Rationals (arbitrary precision fractions).

 ```
     bigRat = require 'big-rational'
     big_rational_values =
-      parse: (t) -> bigRat t
+      deserialize: (t) -> bigRat t
-      toString: (n) -> n.toString()
+      serialize: (n) -> n.toString()
       add: (n1,n2) -> n1.add n2
       zero: bigRat.zero

+    options.Value = big_rational_values
-    const ring = BlueRings(options,big_rational_values);
+    const ring = BlueRings(options);
 ```

 Methods